 In addition to that, on my previous post about smartphone addiction, I mentioned that my smartphone now serves me only as a means for better productivity.
 In this guide, you will find out how!

-1) Note: Whenever the term “productivity” is used in this blog, this doesn’t mean becoming a better employee, manager, businessman etc..
-By seeing things from a different perspective, productivity is a ““tool” (to be more specific, a procedure with the use of a efficient toolset) that assists one to finish with all the usual responsibilities (including ones job) the soonest possible - using special tools and techniques - and have as much time as possible for everything else (hobbies, art, knowledge, quality time with family and friends etc.).
+Note: Whenever the term “productivity” is used in this blog, this doesn’t mean becoming a better employee, manager, businessman etc..
+By seeing things from a different perspective, productivity is a “tool” (to be more specific, a procedure with the use of an efficient tool-set) that assists one to finish with all the usual responsibilities (including one’s job) ASAP - using special tools and techniques - and have as much time as possible to spend on everything else (hobbies, art, knowledge, quality time with family and friends etc.).

 Before you proceed with this post

-In previous posts I have already mentioned how use my own cloud with Nextcloud.
+In the previous posts I have already mentioned how I use my own cloud with Nextcloud.